brando90/snap-cluster-setup/README.md

 ## Poetry
 Official reference for installing manually: https://python-poetry.org/docs/#installing-manually

-Ref: SNAP cluster tutorial for venv https://ilwiki.stanford.edu/doku.php?id=hints:virtualenv
+So that poetry's own depedencies don't get accidentally overwritten, you need to install poetry in a virtual env.

-Poetry can be installed manually using pip and the venv module.
+Thus, to install Poetry manually in a virtual env using pip and the venv module with python, do:
 ```bash
 # check your %HOME (~) points to lfs
 echo $HOME